How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 8. Confirm configuration

 Now that the buckets have been created, they can be inspected in S3.
-Navigate to the bucket and inspect its properties to confirm default encryption and server access logging have both been enabled.
+Navigate to the bucket and examine its properties to confirm that default encryption and server access logging have been enabled.

 Click the “Edit” button to inspect the server access logging configuration and verify the AccessLogBucket has been configured as the source of log delivery.

-And there we have it.
-Less than 30 lines of code that will create and configure an S3 bucket.
-This code can be reused over and over to remove human error and create consistent configuration across environments, regions, and accounts.
+In under 30 lines of code, you can create and configure an S3 bucket.
+This code can be reused repeatedly to remove human error and create consistent configurations across environments, regions, and accounts.

 Additional CloudFormation templates